Emla Cream 5% 5g

 When ready for use, remove the dressing and wipe off excess cream with a tissue.

 You can also ask your pharmacist to advise you on how much to use and where to apply.
-Please ensure the needle procedure is performed within the following four hours, but preferably as soon as possible after removal of the excess cream.
+Please ensure the needle procedure is performed within the following four hours, but preferably as soon as possible after the removal of the excess cream.

 Warnings